-Sometimes business circumstances might force you to roll out features before they are completely finished.
+Sometimes business circumstances might force you to roll out features before they're completely finished.
 In this case, patches and kludges will appear in the code to hide the unfinished parts of the project.

 Lack of understanding of the consequences of technical debt

-Sometimes your employer might not understand that technical debt has "interest" insofar as it slows down the pace of development as debt accumulates.
-This can make it too difficult to dedicate the team's time to refactoring because management does not see the value of it.
+Sometimes your employer might not understand that technical debt has “interest” insofar as it slows down the pace of development as debt accumulates.
+This can make it too difficult to dedicate the team's time to refactoring because management doesn't see the value of it.

 Failing to combat the strict coherence of components

 This is when the project resembles a monolith rather than the product of individual modules.
 In this case, any changes to one part of the project will affect others.
-Team development is made more difficult because it is difficult to isolate the work of individual members.
+Team development is made more difficult because it's difficult to isolate the work of individual members.